A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

-We note that, here, we have identified each groupoid, $A^1_i$, with its group of morphisms.
+Note that, here, we have identified each groupoid, $A^1_i$, with its group of morphisms.

-This latter type of crossed complex is sometimes referred to as being \emph{reduced}.
+This latter type of crossed complex, with a single object, is sometimes referred to as being \emph{reduced}.
 The two sources, \cite{baues1,Baues_4D}, restrict attention to such reduced crossed complexes, calling them `crossed chain complexes', but we will need the non-reduced variety as we will be considering the crossed complexes corresponding to function spaces, where the restriction to a reduced case would be very unnatural.

 Such a reduced crossed complex is thus a chain complex of groups, such that $A_i$ is abelian if $i\ge 3$, together with actions of the group, $A_1$, on all the groups in higher dimensions and, of course, satisfying some other axioms, as above.